gitferreira/Ironotes/README.md

 ### Description 📝

-Ironotes is a simple yet efficient and fully functional Note Taking Web-app.
+Ironotes is a simple yet efficient solution and fully functional Note Taking Web-app.
 It helps you capture your ideas and find them quick and easily.

 Full-Stack application, built with Node.JS & Express.JS + Handlebars.